-- the Office of Institutional Research and Assessment, - the Office of Strategic and Fiscal Planning, - the Office of University Business Affairs and Budget, - the Office of Course Building and Academic Space Management, - the Office of Athletics Compliance, - the Anderson Center for the Performing Arts, and - the University Art Museum.
+- the Office of Institutional Research and Assessment, - the Office of Strategic and Fiscal Planning, - the Office of University Business Affairs and Budget,

+- the Office of Course Building and Academic Space Management, - the Office of Athletics Compliance, - the Anderson Center for the Performing Arts, and - the University Art Museum.
-The senior vice provost and chief financial officer also serves as the ethics officer for the University.

 The senior vice provost and chief financial officer reports to the executive vice president for academic affairs and provost.